Texas Tech Red Raiders: Men's basketball

 succeeded by his son Pat Knight.
-After Pat Knight's termination, Billy Gillispie was named head coach on March 20, 2011 and subsequently resigned due to health reasons after one season following while also being amidst allegations of mistreating players.
+After Pat Knight's termination, Billy Gillispie was named head coach on March 20, 2011 and subsequently resigned for health reasons after one season following while also being amidst allegations of mistreating players.
 Chris Walker took over on an interim basis for the 2012 season and led the red raiders to an 11–20 record.

 In March 2013, Tubby Smith was named the new men's basketball coach and led the team to its first upset over a top 25 opponent since 2009.
 Texas Tech students broke both school and Big 12 Conference records for student attendance at the United Spirit Arena during a February 25, 2014 loss to Kansas State.
 The record of 6,086 students fell less than 2,000 short of the national record.
 The Red Raiders hired former Arkansas-Little Rock coach Chris Beard on April 15, 2016.
 Beard led the Red Raiders to almost immediate success, leading them to their first ever Elite Eight in 2018, and leading them to their first ever Final Four in 2019, along with a national championship berth.
 Beard won AP Coach of the Year in 2019.